 The Farm’s forest garden, funded by the Permaculture Association, is designed to permaculture principles and mimics a natural forest ecosystem.

 We’ve grown perennial plants with extensive root systems, making our garden resilient to extreme weather and needing little or no maintenance.

 The canopy layer will provide figs and mulberries and the understory medlars and cobnuts.
 The forest floor has plants with a spreading habit, including alpine strawberries and Egyptian walking onions.

 The Farm is a member of the Permaculture Association and a Learning And Network Demonstration (LAND) learner site.
-We hope to become a full LAND centre and regularly host permaculture courses.
+We aim to regularly host permaculture courses.